Anbox – Easy way to run Android Apps on Linux

 $ yuk -S anbox-git

-If no, you can install and configure snaps in Linux by navigating to the following article.
+If not, you can install and configure snaps in Linux by navigating to this following article.
 Others can ignore if you have already installed snaps on your system.

 $ sudo snap install --devmode --beta anbox

 By default, Anbox doesn’t ship with the Google Play Store.

 Hence, we need to manually download each application (APK) and install it using Android Debug Bridge (ADB).

 The ADB tool is readily available in most of the distributions repository so, we can easily install it.

 Fedora system, use DNF Command to install ADB.